Teen Depression: Causes, Symptoms and Treatment

 4. Co-occurring disorders

-Teenagers with other mental health conditions, such as anxiety, substance abuse, or eating disorders, may have an increased risk of developing depression.
-While depression is usually a stand-alone mental health condition, it could be triggered by symptoms from other mental health problems or drug use.
+Teenagers with other mental health conditions, such as anxiety, substance abuse, or eating disorders, have an increased risk of developing depression.
+While depression is usually a stand-alone mental health condition, it is triggered by symptoms from other mental health problems or drug use.

 5. Hormonal changes